DTJF/fbdoc/src/doc/Usage.md

 It's a bit less convenient to auto-generate templates when an other IDE is in use.
-In that case the documentation blocks can get generated for a complete file, by piping its context to fb-doc.
+In that case the documentation blocks can get generated for a complete file, by piping its context to \Proj.
 See
 \ref SecUsePipe for details.